 I lost two pregnancies, and the length of time they lasted doesn’t matter to qualify them as a loss because it still took my breath from my body when I learned their lives had gone.
 The names I had picked out were still left without bearers.
 The “I’m a big brother!” shirt for Lucas still laid buried in a bottom drawer.
-They didn’t have full bodies yet or beating hearts, but they were alive, and then they weren’t.
+They didn’t have full bodies yet, but they were alive, and then they weren’t.

 It wasn’t until after my doctor had given my losses a name that I learned that chemical pregnancies account for 50-75% of miscarriages, and 10-15% of all confirmed pregnancies are lost, most before 8 weeks gestation, and nearly half are caused by chromosomal abnormalities.
 I also didn’t know that a miscarriage is a loss occurring before 20 weeks; a loss after 20 weeks is considered a stillbirth, and that 1 in 160 pregnancies result in a stillbirth.